 If you turn on “Language Exchange mode,” and once you reach the time limit, the app will recommend when it’s time to switch languages.

-This exists to not have a one-sided conversation and make sure both parties get equal benefits.
+This exists not to have a one-sided conversation and to ensure both parties get equal benefits.

 8. Curated learning materials

-Through HelloWords, they impart 2,000 most common words in that language using spaced repetitions methods.
+Through HelloWords, they impart 2,000 of the most common words in that language using spaced repetition methods.

-The course is available in 22 languages like Dutch, Bahasa, Swedish, Hungarian, Norwegian, Polish, Vietnamese, Turkish, Portuguese, and other widespread languages.
+The course is available in 22 languages: Dutch, Bahasa, Swedish, Hungarian, Norwegian, Polish, Vietnamese, Turkish, Portuguese, and other widespread languages.

-The price of HelloWords plus ranges between $25 to $100, depending on 3-months and annual term.
+The price of HelloWords Plus ranges between $25 and $100, depending on the 3-month and annual terms.

-They also provide HelloFrench, like dozens of language courses that contain immersive audio lessons and bit-sized reading, writing, and listening exercises to impart the training.
+They also provide HelloFrench and dozens of language courses that contain immersive audio lessons and bite-sized reading, writing, and listening exercises to impart the training.

 The team has divided the entire course into 6 sublevels — beginners, elementary, Pre-elementary, intermediate, upper-intermediate, and advanced.

-They have designed the levels as per the Common European Framework of Reference for Languages (CEFR).
-Although, I don’t think it can match the same competency level.
+They have designed the levels according to the Common European Framework of Reference for Languages (CEFR), although I don’t think they can match the same competency level.

-The price is again high, ranging from 100 USD for annual and 200 USD for a lifetime.
-They do offer a 7-day trial period.
+Again, the price ranges from 100 USD annually to 200 USD for a lifetime.
+However, they do offer a 7-day trial period.

 They have also collaborated with many language teaching websites and linguists to offer lessons in various languages.